 Any person can be a victim of criminal exploitation as a result of their situation or circumstances, but some will be more at risk for a range of reasons.
-Extrinsic factors acting with intrinsic factors can make someone suffer or be at risk of harm
+Extrinsic factors acting with intrinsic factors can make someone suffer or be at risk of harm suspicion that a crime may have been committed and the harm caused to the adult concerned was deliberate, malicious or reckless.
+The Local Authority would refer the concern to the police in those instances and the Local Authority and the police would hold a 'strategy discussion' to agree a way forward.

-Where an adult has care and support needs is at risk of abuse or neglect and is unable to protect themselves because of those needs the Local Authority would be required to complete an enquiry under Section 42 of the Care Act 2014.
+Where an adult has care and support needs is at risk of abuse or neglect and is unable to protect themselves because of those needs the Local Authority would be required to complete an enquiry under Section 42 of the Care Act 20142.
 The purpose of the enquiry would be to decide what action to take to support and protect the person in question.